Gelfand–Zeitlin integrable system

 In mathematics, the Gelfand–Zeitlin system (also written Gelfand–Zetlin system, Gelfand–Cetlin system, Gelfand–Tsetlin system) is an integrable system on conjugacy classes of Hermitian matrices.
-It was introduced by Guillemin & Sternberg (1983), who named it after the Gelfand–Zeitlin basis, an early example of canonical basis, introduced by I. M. Gelfand and M. L. Cetlin in 1950s.
+It was introduced by Guillemin & Sternberg (1983), who named it after the Gelfand–Zeitlin basis, an early example of canonical basis, introduced by Israel Gelfand and Michael Tsetlin in 1950s.
 Kostant & Wallach (2006) introduced a complex version of this integrable system.